Does home insurance cover lost or damaged jewelry?

 Here's an example.

-Say your necklace or rings are destroyed in a fire.
-You can file a claim with your insurance company and you’ll be reimbursed for the loss up to the personal property coverage limit in your policy.
+Say your necklace is destroyed in a fire.
+You can file a claim with your insurance company to be reimbursed for the loss up to the personal property coverage limit in your policy.
 This limit is typically around 50% of your home’s insured value, or dwelling coverage amount

 However, there are special limits of liability — or sublimits — that are applied to jewelry and other certain expensive valuables if they're stolen.
 Sublimits are the maximum amount an insurance company will pay you out for a covered loss.